 PETER ROBISON is an investigative journalist for Bloomberg and Bloomberg Businessweek.
 He is a recipient of the Gerald Loeb Award, the Malcolm Forbes Award, and four "Best in Business" awards from the Society for Advancing Business Editing and Writing.
 A native of St. Paul, Minnesota, with an honors degree in history from Stanford University, he lives in Seattle, Washington, with his wife and two sons.

-*NAMED A BEST BOOK OF 2021 BY NPR, NEWSWEEK, AND THE
+BESTSELLER • NAMED A BEST BOOK OF THE YEAR BY NPR, NEWSWEEK, THE

-*A WALL STREET JOURNAL BEST BUSINESS BOOK OF 2021*
+NEW YORK POST • A WALL STREET JOURNAL BEST BUSINESS BOOK OF THE

 "A compelling, deeply reported account, written in crisp,